Benefits of black tea

-If you are a tea lover, it will be please you to know that it is the most popular brew in the world.
+If you are a tea lover, please know that it is the most popular brew globally.
 (Coffee is gaining popularity rapidly!).
-It is not just a pleasant and refreshing drink; beneficial components like flavonols, catechins, tharubigins, and theaflavins in black tea makes it an exceptional brew.
+It is not just a pleasant and refreshing drink; beneficial components like flavonols, catechins, tharubigins, and theaflavins in black tea make it an exceptional brew.

 Black tea has been flying under the radar, while green tea has been grabbing headlines regularly.
 Read on to discover or learn that an everyday old cuppa is just as good for you.
 How are the two different?
-Although both green and black tea come from the same plant that is known as Camellia sinensis, they are processed in different ways which give them different compositions as a result.
-While black is fermented green tea goes through no fermentation which is the reason for the dark color and bitter taste of the former.
+Although green and black tea come from the same plant known as Camellia sinensis, they are processed differently, giving them different compositions.
+While black is fermented, green tea goes through no fermentation, so the dark colour and bitter taste of the former.

-Even though the total number of flavonoids remain similar, the nature of flavonoids undergo some changes after fermentation.
+Even though the total number of flavonoids remains similar, flavonoids’ nature undergoes some changes after fermentation.

-Some catechins get oxidized or condensed to theaflavins during the process which results in the black tea has roughly 45 times higher content of thearubigins and 99 times more content of theaflavins (both are tannins) compared to green tea.
-However, green tea contains three and a half times catechins than black tea.
-The black tea holds out the following benefits for your health and well-being due to this chemical composition.
+Some catechins get oxidized or condensed to theaflavins during the process, which results in the black tea having roughly 45 times higher content of thearubigins and 99 times more content of theaflavins (both are tannins) compared to green tea.
+However, green tea contains three and a half times more catechins than black tea.
+Due to this chemical composition, black tea holds the following benefits for your health and well-being.

-Polyphenols help in fighting the damaging effects of free radicals just like catechins, theaflavins, and thearubigins with its potent antioxidant properties.
-Free radicals form naturally in one's body during the conversion of food to energy.
-Some specific factors can increase their numbers which is a challenge for the body to neutralize these aptly.
+With their potent antioxidant properties, polyphenols help fight the damaging effects of free radicals, like catechins, theaflavins, and thearubigins.
+Free radicals form naturally in one’s body during the conversion of food to energy.
+However, some specific factors can increase their numbers, challenging the body to neutralize aptly.
 These days the increased intake of processed, refined food, alcohol, smoking, and extended exposure to the sun contributes to multiplying the number of free radicals in our body.
-These causes oxidative damage to your cells.
-The damage not only contributes to premature aging but also plays a role in contributing to diseases like diabetes, heart diseases, and cancer.
-A cup of black tea can be translated as providing a coat of protective and anti-aging antioxidants by repairing the damages caused by free radicals.
+These cause oxidative damage to your cells.
+The damage contributes to premature ageing and plays a role in contributing to diseases like diabetes, heart disease, and cancer.
+A cup of black tea can be translated as providing a coat of protective and anti-ageing antioxidants by repairing the damages caused by free radicals.

 2. Lowers high cholesterol

-High cholesterol levels can mean an increase in the risk of atherosclerosis (happens when plaque build up inside your arteries) and even heart issues.
+High cholesterol levels can increase the risk of atherosclerosis (which happens when plaque builds up inside your arteries) and even heart issues.

-If you are fighting hard to keep your bad cholesterol in control, your daily dose of black tea can contribute to help lower it.
-A study was conducted on people who had slightly high cholesterol; they had five servings of black tea daily for three weeks.
-Drinking this brew helped in reducing LDL cholesterol by more than 10 % and total cholesterol levels were down by 6.5 %.
+If you are fighting hard to keep your bad cholesterol in control, your daily dose of black tea can lower it.
+A study was conducted on slightly high cholesterol people; they had five black tea servings daily for three weeks.
+Drinking this brew helped reduce LDL cholesterol by more than 10 %, and total cholesterol levels were down by 6.5 %.

-Regular consumption of tea might also help to hinder the oxidation of LDL and minimizing the risk of atherosclerosis.
-Tea catechins are thought to counter cholesterol irregularities by limiting the absorption of cholesterol in the intestine.
+Regular tea consumption might also help to reduce LDL oxidation and minimize the risk of atherosclerosis.
+In addition, tea catechins are thought to counter cholesterol irregularities by limiting cholesterol absorption in the intestine.

 3. Help control high blood pressure

-Hypertension or high blood pressure is a root of many severe medical conditions such as stroke, kidney failure, heart failure, and heart attack.
-Fortunately, good wellness lifestyle along with good eating habits, keeping the weight healthy along with good physical exercise goes a long way in controlling your blood pressure.
-An odd cup of plain black tea is a bonus to keeping hypertension at bay.
+Hypertension or high blood pressure is the root of many severe medical conditions such as stroke, kidney failure, heart failure, and heart attack.
+Fortunately, a pleasing wellness lifestyle, good eating habits, keeping the weight healthy, and good physical exercise go a long way in controlling your blood pressure.
+In addition, an odd cup of plain black tea is a bonus to keeping hypertension at bay.

-Another study showed that have three regular cups of black daily for half a year decreases both systolic and diastolic blood pressure in the subjects.
-Tea may impact hypertension with the improvement in the functioning of the cells that line your blood vessels and heart.
-Another possibility relates to its ability to burn abdominal fat which helps in controlling blood pressure.
+Another study showed that having three regular cups of black daily for half a year decreases both systolic and diastolic blood pressure in the subjects.
+Tea may impact hypertension with improved cell functioning that line your blood vessels and heart.
+Another possibility relates to its ability to burn abdominal fat, which helps control blood pressure.